Cognigy/Documentation/docs/ai/empower/nlu/external/external-nlu-intent-recognition.md

 To set up a third-party NLU model, follow these steps:

 1. Open the Cognigy.AI interface.
-2. In the left-side menu, select an Agent where you want to use a third-party NLU model.
+2. In the left-side menu, select an Project where you want to use a third-party NLU model.
-3. In the left-side menu of the Agent, navigate to **Manage > Settings**.
+3. In the left-side menu of the Project, navigate to **Manage > Settings**.
 4. Go to the **NLU Settings** section.
 5. From the **Embedding Model Provider** list, select a model that you added as part of the [Prerequisites](#prerequisites).
 6. Confirm changes.

 ## Train Flows

-Changing the NLU embedding model requires all Flows in the Agent to be retrained.
+Changing the NLU embedding model requires all Flows in the Project to be retrained.
 Otherwise, intent recognition will fail because the new embeddings won't match the old ones used for training.

 During Flow training, only enabled intents are considered.
 Intents marked as disabled will be skipped.